 A lease or rental agreement sets out the rules landlords and tenants agree to follow in their rental relationship.
 It is a legal contract, as well as an immensely practical document full of crucial business details, such as how long the tenant can occupy the property and the amount of rent due each month.
 Whether the lease or rental agreement is as short as one page or longer than five, typed or handwritten, it needs to cover the basic terms of the tenancy.

 Here are some of the most important items to cover in your lease or rental agreement.
+For specifc details for your state, see the Nolo articles on Preparing a State-Specific Lease or Rental Agreement.

 1. Names of all tenants.
 Every adult who lives in the rental unit, including both members of a married or unmarried couple, should be named as tenants and sign the lease or rental agreement.
 This makes each tenant legally responsible for all terms, including the full amount of the rent and the proper use of the property.
 This means that you can legally seek the entire rent from any one of the tenants should the others skip out or be unable to pay; and if one tenant violates an important term of the tenancy, you can terminate the tenancy for all tenants on that lease or rental agreement.